Stapleton/twitch-mass-ban/README.md

 - Return back to the Global instructions.

 # Usage
-*Each username must be on its own line in the textfile* *Remove any quotes when replacing values in the below command*
+*Each username must be on its own line in the text file*
+*Remove any quotes when replacing values in the below command*
-`node index.js "channelname" TextFileWithNames.txt"`
+`node index.js "ChannelName" TextFileWithNames.txt"`